Babylon 5 Collectible Card Game

 The Babylon 5 Collectible Card Game (B5 CCG) is an out-of-print collectible card game set in the Babylon 5 universe.
+It was published from 1997 to 2000.
 The game is ideally set for 4-5 players but can be played with a minimum of two players up to as many as 20 if using multiple Non-Aligned Factions and Home Factions.
 This CCG is distinct from most others of the genre for being specifically designed to be played by more than two players.
 The gameplay tends to have strong political elements encouraging significant player interaction aka "table talk" which is appropriate for a game based on a series which featured such a strong element of political intrigue.
-During its brief six-year existence under the Precedence Entertainment banner it released two core sets, five expansions sets and one revision set.
+During its six-year existence under the Precedence Entertainment banner it released two core sets, five expansions sets and one revision set.
 There were two World Championships during that time.
 The game still continues to have a cult following as further expansions were made available online.

 History

-Initially hoping for a November release, the game hit store shelves on December 11, 1997 in North America with the release of Premiere.
+Initially planning for a November release, the game was launched on December 11, 1997 in North America with the release of Premiere.
 Precedence then began hiring more staff to promote the B5 CCG as quickly and completely as possible.
 A large part of their success came with their promoting of the game.
 Not only would they give free starter decks at major conventions but they offered solid prize support for local tournaments that were organised through their Ranger program.
 Precedence was also the first company to begin a successful promo chase card program, where various promo cards were made available through different means of acquiring them, some more difficult than others.
 This, as opposed to other companies who offered relatively common cards as promos, gave Precedence an edge in marketing not seen before.
 They followed up their debut with the Shadows expansion and within the same year released the Deluxe edition, a reprint of the Premier Edition (minus the starter decks) and the Great War expansion.
 By the beginning of 1999, they found themselves near the top of the CCG market at that time.